A- A A+

 Advocacy and leadership are the two most important cornerstones of the disability movement.
 It involves self-advocates with intellectual and developmental disabilities (I/DD), parents, siblings and guardians passionately telling their story, the challenges they face and the opportunities they see for more inclusion and integration in their local communities, within the state and on the federal level.

-As part of its 2017-2021 Five-Year State Plan, the Kansas Council on Developmental Disabilities (KCDD) will strengthen the programs for and the direct funding of a statewide self-advocacy organization led by individuals with I/DD.
+As part of its 2022-2026 Five-Year State Plan, the Kansas Council on Developmental Disabilities (KCDD) seeks to increase access to leadership development trainings and tools so that people with disabilities and their families so that they can better advocate for their needs and preferences.
 This will increase the advocacy capacity of self-advocates in the areas of: independence, self-determination and inclusion in the community.

-Relying on advocacy, leadership training and education, the Council will focus its efforts three specific objectives:
+Relying on advocacy, leadership training and education, the Council will focus its efforts two specific objectives:

 Charting the